ISUgenomics/geospatialworkbook/IntroPhotogrammetry/Metashape/02-MetashapeOnAtlasHPC.md

 {% include toc %}

+## <span style="color: #ff3870;">WARNING!
+Agisoft Metashape was uninstalled from all SCINet computing resources in early 2022 for security reasons.</span>

 ## Metashape on Atlas cluster (SCINet HPC)
 The **Agisoft** is preinstalled on [Atlas](https://www.hpc.msstate.edu/computing/atlas/) SCINet HPC infrastructure as a *Metashape* distribution in version **1.7.3** and can be loaded into your computational environment with `module load` command.